Sixtus94/Html-and-CSS-Projects/README-sixtech.md

 # Projects

-.
-Pizza Menu
+- Pizza Menu
-.Tic-Tac-Toe Game
+-Tic-Tac-Toe Game
-.calculator
+-calculator

 # Pizza Menu
 This project is a Menu used to order pizza with a various selection of toppings.
 It then takes the input information and calculates a price for the order